 View more information about Otago's graduate attributes.

 - Have the ability to undertake research - to locate, retrieve, cite, evaluate and synthesise information pertaining to the creative industries

 - Appraise different methods of promotion and dissemination of performance

 - Demonstrate a mature understanding of global industry perspectives, support systems, and financial responsibilities within the context of a professional career in the creative industries

 - Demonstrate an ability to express and explore ideas and to question received opinion

-- Communicate and write clearly and precisely about projected career pathways within the creative industries
+- Communicate and write clearly and precisely about aspects of the creative industries including writing grant applications